Smithsonian Institution

 Classroom Guide for Coming to America

-Young scholars discuss the pre-reading focus questions.
-In this reading activity, students discuss and explore the book cover and title.
-Young scholars predict what they will learn from this book.
-Additionally, students read to find out...
+Students discuss the pre-reading focus questions.
+For this reading lesson, students discuss and explore the book cover and title.
+Students predict what they will learn from this book.
+Additionally, students read to find out what life is...

 Curated OER